EvelyneElst/LIFE_VAQUUMS/data/readme.md

 | Palas Fidas 200         | PM        |
 | Palas Fidas 200         | RH, T     |

-All of the measurements for the gaseous pollutants (NOx, O3) are expressed in ppb while for PM
+All of the measurements for the gaseous pollutants (NOx, O3) are expressed in ppb while for particulate matter (PM) it is µg/m³.

 The relative humidity (RH) and to a lesser extent temperature (T) measurements are included in order to investigate possible correction algorithms.